First Pitch: Cardinals get rare opportunity to face southpaw in third matchup with Milwaukee

 OF Corey Dickerson (calf muscle) began a rehab assignment with Class AAA Memphis on June 16, but has yet to play since because of soreness in the same muscle.
 The Cardinals expect him to try a return to the Triple-A lineup at DH on Tuesday.
 His one rehab game was highlighted by a monster 2-run in his first at-bat.
 (Updated 20)

-LHP Steven Matz (shoulder) threw off a mound this past weekend in St. Louis.
-He will continue to work off a mound in bullpen sessions before being revaluated next weekend.
-(Updated June 20)
+LHP Steven Matz (shoulder) threw off a mound Tuesday in St. Louis.
+He will continue to work off a mound in bullpen sessions before being revaluated this weekend.
+(Updated June 22)

 RHP Jordan Hicks (forearm) will begin a rehab assignment will begin a rehab assignment Tuesday at AAA Memphis.
 The plan is to prepare for a return as a reliever.
 (Update June 21)